01-edu/public/subjects/atm-management-system/README.md

 - Encryption of passwords
 - Adding your own Makefile

 A relational database can also be added as a bonus.
-You can use the database at your choice, but we recommend you do use SQLite
+You can use the database of your choice, but we recommend you use SQLite.
 To know more about SQLite you can check the [SQLite page](https://www.sqlite.org/index.html).

 ### Example

 You can find an example of the final application [here](https://www.youtube.com/watch?v=xVtikDcGG2E).
-Do not forget that you are free to implement whichever kind of interface you desire.
+Don't forget that you are free to implement whichever kind of interface you desire.
 It just needs to obey the instructions given above so it can pass the audit.

 This project will help you learn about: